joshbeckman/notes/blog/_posts/2024-06-22-analytics-experiment-switching-from-tinylitics-to-goatcounter.md

 <img width="1470" alt="analytics" src="/assets/images/badd8389-5711-46d5-911c-654df98368bd.png">

-## Tinylitics
+## Tinylytics

-I first found and have been trying [Tinylitics](https://tinylytics.app).
+I first found and have been trying [Tinylytics](https://tinylytics.app).
 It's a simple freemium service that lets you track basic things for free.
 I was using it for a couple weeks and, in the free tier, it didn't provide me with an answer to the second question.

 ## Goatcounter

 Then I found [Goatcounter](https://www.goatcounter.com) last week and set it up in parallel to compare.
 It is not as pretty, but answers my two questions.

-So, I'll be turning off Tinylitics and letting Goatcounter run for a few more weeks and see what I learn.
+So, I'll be turning off Tinylytics and letting Goatcounter run for a few more weeks and see what I learn.
 I'm kind of inclined to _not_ run analytics collection all the time and instead turn it on for maybe a month or two a year.
 Maybe that would be enough to get a general feel for the rhythm of visitors, without training myself to watch analytics all the time.

 In either case I'm not keeping any of this to myself: anyone who visits this site can view these analytics at [/analytics](/analytics) - just like [the guestbook](/guestbook).